 f.
 The remedy the employee is seeking.

-This form should be completed by the employee as soon as possible following the alleged act giving rise to the discrimination or harassment complaint.
+This form should be completed by the employee as soon as possible following the alleged act(s) giving rise to the discrimination or harassment complaint.

 3. If the employee alleging the discrimination or discriminatory harassment is unwilling to complete the complaint, the matter should be addressed under the “duty to report” section and the form completed by the person to whom the verbal complaint was made.
-This form should be completed as soon as possible and no later than two (2) days after the date the alleged act of discrimination or harassment was reported.
+This form should be completed as soon as possible and no later than two (2) days after the date the alleged act(s) of discrimination or harassment was reported.

-4. After the Discrimination Complaint Form has been completed, the complaint will promptly be investigated by the City Manager or designee, or other authorities as stated in this section.
+4. After the Discrimination Complaint Form has been completed, the complaint will promptly be investigated by the Board President or designee, or other authorities as stated in this section.

 5. If the investigation reveals that the complaint is valid, prompt action will be taken to end the discrimination or harassment immediately.